Baseball is a universal language. Catch the ball, throw the ball, hit the ball.

 To throw someone a curve ball

-Definition: To unexpectedly present someone with a challenge or disruption.
+Definition: To present someone with a challenge when they do not expect it.

 Relation to baseball: A pitcher (the person who throws the ball) can make the ball spin or curve; this confuses the batter because the ball is difficult to hit.

 Example: The professor really threw us a curve ball on our quiz: he asked us what his name was, and half the class couldn’t remember!

 Definition: To make (or renew) contact with someone.